Pompeo accuses Biden admin of working to make Iran America's 'senior partner' in Middle East

 "We need to push back against them," Pompeo said, adding that U.S. policy toward Israel was "largely bipartisan."

-"Everyone understood this was an important Democratic partner in the region.
+"Everyone understood this was an important democratic partner in the region.
 You have significant, not outlier, but significant segments of the Democratic Party that are behaving in ways that is fundamentally anti-Semitic," Pompeo said.

 Pompeo pointed to Democrats like Rep. Ilhan Omar and Rep. Alexandria Ocasio-Cortez, but also 2016 and 2020 presidential candidate Sen. Bernie Sanders.